tjanczuk/edge/README.md

 ## Introduction

-Edge.js allows you to run .NET and Node.js code in one process.
-You can call .NET functions from Node.js and Node.js functions from .NET.
+Edge.js allows you to run Node.js and .NET/Mono code in one process on Windows, MacOS, and Linux.

+You can call .NET/Mono functions from Node.js and Node.js functions from .NET/Mono.
 Edge.js takes care of marshaling data between CLR and V8.
 Edge.js also reconciles threading models of single threaded V8 and multi-threaded CLR.
 Edge.js ensures correct lifetime of objects on V8 and CLR heaps.
 The CLR code can be pre-compiled or specified as C#, F#, Python, or PowerShell source: edge.js can run CLR scripts at runtime.
-Edge can be extended to support other CLR languages.
+Edge can be extended to support other CLR languages or DSLs.

 ![F# Python C# Node.js](https://f.cloud.github.com/assets/822369/468830/a293c728-b6a3-11e2-9fb3-99c7bf2bf6ed.png)

-Edge.js provides a basic, prescriptive model and implementation for interoperability between .NET and Node.js in-process.
-You can build upon and extended this basic mechanism to support more specific scenarios, for example:
+Edge.js provides an asynchronous, in-process mechanism for interoperability between Node.js and .NET/Mono.
+You can use this mechanism to:

-* implementing express.js handlers and connect middleware for Node.js application using .NET 4.5 ([read more](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html)),
-* implementing CPU-bound computations in .NET and running them in-process with Node.js application without blocking the event loop ([read more](http://tomasz.janczuk.org/2013/02/cpu-bound-workers-for-nodejs.html)),
-* using C# or IronPython with .NET instead of writing native Node.js extensions in C/C++ and Win32 to access Windows specific functionality from a Node.js application ([read more](http://tomasz.janczuk.org/2013/02/access-ms-sql-from-nodejs-application.html)).
+* access MS SQL from Node.js using ADO.NET [more...](http://blog.codeship.io/2014/04/22/leverage-sql-server-with-node-js-using-edge-js.html)
+* use CLR multi-threading from Node.js for CPU intensive work [more...](http://tomasz.janczuk.org/2013/02/cpu-bound-workers-for-nodejs.html)
+* write native extensions to Node.js in C# instead of C/C++
+* intergate existing .NET/Mono components into Node.js applications

 Read more about the background and motivations of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).